anna-dor-plumsail/documents-docs/source/general/sla.rst

 2. That result from the use of services, hardware, or software not provided by us, including, but not limited to, issues resulting from inadequate bandwidth or related to third-party software or services;

-3. Caused by your use of a Actions after we advised you to change your use of the Actions if you did not change your use as we advised;
+3. Caused by your use of a Documents after we advised you to change your use of the Documents if you did not change your use as we advised;

-4. That result from your rejection to follow to any required configurations, use supported platforms, follow any policies for acceptable use, or your use of the Actions in a manner inconsistent with the features and functionality of the Actions.
+4. That result from your rejection to follow to any required configurations, use supported platforms, follow any policies for acceptable use, or your use of the Documents in a manner inconsistent with the features and functionality of the Documents.
 For example, attempts to perform operations that are not supported or inconsistent with our published documentation;

 5. That result from your attempts to perform operations that exceed assigned quotas or that resulted from our throttling of suspected abusive behavior;